- The Jewish Fall Festivals can be summed up in just a few words

 - A dress rehearsal for the kingdom of Heaven reigning here on earth

-- The Ultimate Good Mind is the Mind of Ha-Mashiach
+- The ultimate mind is the Mind of Messiah (the Anointing)

-- The universe possesses emerging conscious properties; not just physical properties
+- The universe possesses both conscious and physical properties

 - Let the little children be your guides

 Although the fall sabbatical month of Tishri is incredibly prophetic and supernatural in character it is also a time of down to earth common sense.
 Repentance, confession, restitution, reconciliation, charity and a celebration of the gift of life are fairly simple and straightforward concepts.
-Put simply, the fall High Holy days can be summarized in just a few words:
+Put simply, the spiritual meanings of the Jewish Fall Festivals can be summarized in just a few words: